Volkswagen Arteon interior

 The Arteon’s interior is well built but it doesn’t look all that different to the cabin you get in a much cheaper Volkswagen Passat, and it’s nowhere near as plush as the minimalist design inside an Audi A5 Sportback.

-R-Line models are that bit sportier, though – they have R-Line kickplates in the door openings and an R-Line embossed steering wheel.
+R-Line models feel a bit sportier inside thanks to some R-Line kickplates on the door sills, an R-Line embossed steering wheel and a black fabric roof lining.
 However, the two-tone, white and black nappa leather seats look a little bit naff in what’s supposed to be a premium model.

 The Arteon’s interior is a Hilton to the Audi’s A5 Sportback’s boutique hotel – it sounds good on paper but in practice is just doesn’t feel quite as special

-A big selling point of the Arteon’s interior is that it comes with Volkswagen’s 12.3-inch Active Info display as standard.
-It replaces the analogue dials you’d usually find behind the steering wheel with a large display that can switch between modes – so it can show conventional-looking dials, before switching to a massive sat-nav map that looks great and is easy to follow.
+These mid-range and top-spec cars also come with a 12.3-inch Active Info display as standard.
+This replaces the analogue dials you’d usually find behind the steering wheel with a large display that can switch between modes – so it can show conventional-looking dials, before switching to a massive sat-nav map that looks great and is easy to follow.